Alba de Céspedes: Family

 De Céspedes was the daughter of Carlos Manuel de Céspedes y Quesada (a Cuban ambassador to Italy) and his Italian wife, Laura Bertini y Alessandri.
 Her grandfather was Carlos Manuel de Céspedes, who is the father of the nation of Cuba, and a distant cousin was Perucho Figueredo.
 She was married to Franco Bounous of the Italian foreign service, later ambassador to Cyprus and Pakistan.
+From a 1958 letter by De Céspedes, it can be evinced that the two had taken the decision to split, a request made by Bounous, due to her inability to follow him due to her professional career.
+Eventually, however, the couple would stay together until Bounous's death in 1987.